-I’m an Associate Professor of Philosophy at Seattle Pacific University.
-My primary research interests are in empirical approaches to moral psychology, moral debunking arguments, character, and virtue.
+I’m a Professor of Philosophy at Seattle Pacific University.
+My primary research interests are in the relationship between virtues and reasons for actions, and also the ways in which the virtues structure practical reasoning and practical identities.
+I have also done work in empirical approaches to moral psychology and moral debunking arguments.
 I also teach a wide range of courses in value theory, including ethical theory, social ethics, political philosophy, and aesthetics, as well as symbolic logic and UCOR 3000.
 I am also coach of the SPU ethics bowl team.

 Stichter, Matt and Leland Saunders (2019) “Positive psychology and virtue: Values in action,” The Journal of Positive Psychology, 14(1); 1-5.

 Saunders, Leland F. (2018) “The Necessity of Moral Reasoning,” The Journal of Value Inquiry 52(1) pp. 37-57.
 DOI 10.1007/s10790-017-9601-1

 Saunders, Leland F. (2016) “Reason and Emotion, Not Reason or Emotion in Moral Judgment,” Philosophical Explorations, 19 (3); 252-267.